srtj89/isheero_atut_2024_deep_learning_intro/README.md

 ## Table of contents

-The course covers the basics of Deep Learning, with a focus on applications.
+The course covers the basics of Deep Learning, with a focus on practice.

 ### Lab and Home Assignment Notebooks